 Create a Project: learn how here.

-2. Once in the Project's workspace, click the New File button.
+2. Once in the Project's workspace, click the Create New button.

 3. Select Contract from the file menu.

 4. Choose to start with a blank Contract, a recently used Contract, or a Contract Template.